juanjuo/CMSC_326_Lab3/README.md

 ## Get Started with Tests

-Run the 5 tests required to complete the lab (which tests are these?) (all except alarm-priority)
+Run the 5 tests required to complete the lab
+1. Alarm Single (source code inside alarm-wait.c)
+2. Alarm Multiple (source code inside alarm-wait.c)
+3. Alarm Zero
+4. Alarm Negative
+5. Alarm Simultaneous

+To run test just call 'make check' on the threads directory, you can also call 'make VERBOSE=1 build/tests/threads/alarm-single.result' to make it show extra information about the test

 ## Create a list of sleeping threads
 and keep track of how many ticks they each will to wait for (somewhere in the Kernel level.
 It cannot be in the Thread Level because they're going to be sleeping!)